Reliance Jio Q3 net profit rises 15.5 pc to Rs 3,489 cr | Business

 Jio Platforms reported a total customer base of 41 crore as of December 31, 2020.

+He said that the upcoming spectrum auction will help the company in building up capacity and maintaining the networks.

+RJIL network recorded data consumption of 12.9 gigabytes per person and 796 minutes of voice usage per month.

-The company reported monthly average revenue per user of Rs 151 as against Rs 145 in the trailing quarter.
+The company recorded monthly average revenue per user of Rs 151 as against Rs 145 in the trailing quarter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)